PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_33_0-experiments.png" alt="Screenshot: Experiments view" />

 With Experimentation, you can now test multiple variants to optimize for a specific metric, or even conversion rate for a funnel.
 You'll now be able to ship product changes confidently while maintaining speed.
+Read more about this feature in [the docs](https://posthog.com/docs/user-guides/experimentation).

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_33_0-experiments-2.png" alt="Screenshot: Experiments with a funnel conversion rate target metric" />